jianzongwu/Awesome-Open-Vocabulary/README.md

 [2]  It also contains several related domains, including foundation model tuning and open-world detection.

-[3]  We list detailed results for the most representative works.
+[3]  We list detailed results for the most representative works and give a more fair and clearer comparison of different approaches.

 ## Introduction

-In this survey, we present the first detailed survey on the open vocabulary tasks, including open vocabulary object detection, open vocabulary segmentation, and 3D/video open vocabulary tasks.
+This survey presents the first detailed survey on open vocabulary tasks, including open-vocabulary object detection, open-vocabulary segmentation, and 3D/video open-vocabulary tasks.

 ![Alt Text](figs/timeline.jpg)